-Running an online service can be challenging especially with bigger team sizes.
-Over the last decade, I had the pleasure to work with amazing people on large scale online services to learn what it takes to successfully operate them.
+Running an online service can be challenging, especially with bigger team sizes.
+Over the last decade, I had the pleasure to work with amazing people on large scale online services to learn what it takes to operate them successfully.

 For many, operating services mean firefighting.
 But with the following simple but powerful tricks, it is possible to turn from a re-active to pro-active approach.

 - Test software before it goes in production

 - Understand changes between old configuration with the new configuration